-The California Office of AIDS is your state's ADAP.
+The AIDS Drug Assistance Program (ADAP) is your state's ADAP.

 Note: To be eligible for the ADAP operating in your State, individuals must meet certain criteria, including proof of State residence and HIV status, low income as defined by the State, and uninsured/under-insured status.